aws-samples/well-file-assistant/README.md

 1. Navigate to the app's domain.
 You can find the domain by opening the app in the AWS Amplify console.
 1. Create a new user by clicking "Log in / Sign up" button on the right side of the top banner.
 You'll enter an email address and password.
 1. Click the "Chat" button in the top banner to reach the chat interface.
 Try this example prompt:
-    1. I'm making a well history for well 30-039-07715.
-The history will show operational events in the well's past like when it was drilled, completed and worked over.
+    1. I'm making an operational history for a well with API number 30-039-07715.
 Make a table showing the type of operation, text from the report describing operational details, and document title.
 1. To use your own files with this demo, click on the "Upload Files" button, enter the API number of the well your files are associated with, and then drag your files into the web page.
 Now the chatbot will use these files to answer questions about that well!

 ## Contributing